Welcome to the Relational Trauma therapy website

 I offer one 3-or 4-day workshop a year in English - and shift between an online workshop and a physical workshop in Copenhagen.

-April 3-6 2025 - physical workshop in Copenhagen - "Disgust and anger" - flyer comes later
+April 3-6 2025 - physical workshop in Copenhagen - "Disgust and anger" - the workshop is full with 24 participants and a beginning waitinglist.

 The time-schedule for online-workshops will be 12.30 am CET - 3.30 pm - and 5-8 pm, which means that the primary audience for these worhops is Europeans and Eastcoast of America.